seibert-media/linchpin-mobile-generate-qr-codes/README.md

     let serverUrl = 'https://mobile-test.linchpin-intranet.com';

-An Adminaccount for your system:
+An adminaccount for your system:

     let adminname = "adminuser";